eksctl-io/eksctl/userdocs/src/usage/instance-selector.md

 The following instance selector CLI options are supported by `eksctl create cluster` and `eksctl create nodegroup`:

 `--instance-selector-vcpus`, `--instance-selector-memory`, `--instance-selector-gpus` and `instance-selector-cpu-architecture`

+???+ note
+  By default, GPU instance types are not filtered out.
+If you wish to do so (e.g. for cost effectiveness, when your applications don't particularly benefit from GPU-accelerated workloads), please explicitly set `gpus: 0` (via config file) or `--instance-selector-gpus=0` (via CLI flag).

 An example file can be found [here](https://github.com/eksctl-io/eksctl/blob/main/examples/28-instance-selector.yaml).